 Smucker in Focus

-Smucker (SJM) is headquartered in Orrville, and is in the Consumer Staples sector.
-The stock has seen a price change of 26.37% since the start of the year.
-The food maker is paying out a dividend of $0.85 per share at the moment, with a dividend yield of 2.88% compared to the Food - Miscellaneous industry's yield of 0.11% and the S&P 500's yield of 1.88%.
+Headquartered in Orrville, Smucker (SJM) is a Consumer Staples stock that has seen a price change of 21.25% so far this year.
+The food maker is paying out a dividend of $0.85 per share at the moment, with a dividend yield of 3% compared to the Food - Miscellaneous industry's yield of 0.12% and the S&P 500's yield of 1.97%.

 In terms of dividend growth, the company's current annualized dividend of $3.40 is up 2.1% from last year.
-Over the last 5 years, Smucker has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.83%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Smucker's current payout ratio is 41%, meaning it paid out 41% of its trailing 12-month EPS as dividend.
+Over the last 5 years, Smucker has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.62%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Smucker's payout ratio is 41%, which means it paid out 41% of its trailing 12-month EPS as dividend.

-SJM is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $8.53 per share, representing a year-over-year earnings growth rate of 2.90%.
+Looking at this fiscal year, SJM expects solid earnings growth.
+The Zacks Consensus Estimate for 2019 is $8.52 per share, representing a year-over-year earnings growth rate of 2.77%.

 From greatly improving stock investing profits and reducing overall portfolio risk to providing tax advantages, investors like dividends for a variety of different reasons.
 It's important to keep in mind that not all companies provide a quarterly payout.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, SJM presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, SJM is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report